rubygems/bundler/UPGRADING.md

   variables, application configuration, or machine configuration.
 For example, with `bundle config set without development test`.

+  The removal of this kind of flag also applies to analogous commands, for example, to `bundle check --path`.

 * The `--force` flag to `bundle install` and `bundle update` has been renamed to `--redownload`.

-  This is just a simple renaming of the flag, to make more apparent what it actually does.
+  This is just a simple rename of the flag, to make more apparent what it actually does.
 This flag forces redownloading every gem, it doesn't "force" anything else.

 * `bundle viz` will be removed and extracted to a plugin.

-  This is the only bundler command requiring external dependencies, both an OS dependency (the `graphviz` package) a gem dependency (the `ruby-graphviz` gem).
-Removing these dependencies will make development easier and it was also seen by the bundler team as an opportunity to develop a [bundler plugin] that it's officially maintained by the bundler team, and that users can take as a reference to develop their own plugins.
-The plugin contains the same code as the old core command, the only difference being that the command is now implemented as `bundle graph` which is much easier to understand.
-Have a look at https://github.com/bundler/bundle-viz for more information about how to install and use the new plugin.
+  This is the only bundler command requiring external dependencies, both an OS dependency (the `graphviz` package) and a gem dependency (the `ruby-graphviz` gem).
+Removing these dependencies will make development easier and it was also seen by the bundler team as an opportunity to develop a [bundler plugin](https://github.com/bundler/bundle-viz) that it's officially maintained by the bundler team, and that users can take as a reference to develop their own plugins.
+The plugin contains the same code as the old core command, the only difference being that the command is now implemented as `bundle graph` hich is much easier to understand.
+Have a look at the plugin's repo for more information about how to install and use the new plugin.

 * The `bundle console` will be removed and replaced with `bin/console`.